mattermost/docs/source/developer/webhooks-incoming.rst

   payload={"channel": "@username", "text": "Hello, this is some text\nThis is more text. :tada:"}

 This will send a message from the account that has set up the incoming webhook to the username after the "@" symbol.
+For example, if you create a webhook with the user ``alice`` and send a direct message to ``bob`` using a webhook, it will show up as a direct message from ``alice`` to ``bob`` regardless of other settings such as username.

 To send a message to a different direct message channel between two other users, you can specify the channel with the user IDs for the users separated with two underscore (_) symbols.
 To find the user ID you can `use the ``platform`` command <https://docs.mattermost.com/administration/command-line-tools.html#platform-user-search>`

 .. code-block:: text